tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 Furthermode, the signals might carry protocol related meta-information, configurable by parameters, such as :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.

 Furthermore, the signals might carry protocol related meta-information, configurable by parameters.
-In the case of the generic :ned:`UnitDiskRadio`, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
-In the case of :ned:`Ieee80211UnitDiskRadio`, the :par:`opMode` and :par:`channelNumber` are configurable, and other parameters are set automatically by the MAC.
+In the case of the generic :ned:`UnitDiskTransmitter`, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`; the bitrate is used to calculate transmission duration.
+In the case of :ned:`Ieee80211UnitDiskTransmitter`, the :par:`opMode` and :par:`channelNumber` are configurable, and other parameters are set automatically by the MAC.
 The protocol related meta-information can still be used by the simulation model, e.g. a unit disk Wifi transmission might not be correctly receivable because the transmission's modulation doesn't match the receiver's settings.

+**TODO** transmitter -> its the parameters of the transmitter -> UnitDiskTransmitter ? ? ? ?

+.. note:: In general, the signals using any analog model might carry protocol related meta-information, configurable by parameters, such as bitrate, headlength, etc, **TODO** this is enough channel number

+  .
+In the case of the generic :ned:`UnitDiskTransmitter` and :ned:`ApskScalarTransmitter`, for example, the parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate`.
+With the 802.11 transmitters (:ned:`Ieee80211UnitDiskTransmitter`, :ned:`Ieee80211ScalarTransmitter`, etc) , the :par:`opMode` and :par:`channelNumber` are configurable, and other parameters are set automatically by the MAC.

+.. .. note:: Radios using any analog representation also model features of protocols such as preamble duration, header length, bitrate and modulation type.
+These can be set with parameters of the radio modules; in ApskScalarTransmitter and UnitDiskTransmitter, these parameters are set directly; in the 802.11 transmitters (TODO), one should set the channelNumber and opMode (a, b, g, n, etc.) parameters.
+(With ApskScalarTransmitter, the center frequency and bandwidth parameters are also set manually).

+.. .. note:: the signals of any analog model might carry protocol related meta-information, configurable by parameters.

+.. so

+  - the signals often carry protocol-related meta-information
+  - in the case of generic types (unitdisk, apsk) these include header length, preamble duration, bitrate, modulation
+  - the bitrate is used to calculate the signal duration
+  - with 802.11 transmitters, the opmode and channelnumber are configurable, the others are set automatically by the mac
+  - (With ApskScalarTransmitter, the center frequency and bandwidth parameters are also set manually).

+.. note:: Signals often carry protocol-related meta-information, configurable by parameters.
+These parameters include :par:`headerLength`, :par:`preambleDuration`, and :par:`bitrate` and :par:`modulation`; the bitrate is used to calculate transmission duration.
+In the case of the generic transmitter types (UnitDiskTransmitter, ApskScalarTransmitter, for example), these parameters should be specified directly; tith the 802.11 transmitters (:ned:`Ieee80211UnitDiskTransmitter`, :ned:`Ieee80211ScalarTransmitter`, etc) , one should set the :par:`opMode` (a, b, g, n, etc.) and :par:`channelNumber` parameters; the other parameters are set automatically by the MAC.
+With generic scalar transmitters, such as ApskScalarTransmitter, the center frequency and bandwidth parameters are also set manually).

+With the unit disk model, the protocol related meta-information can still be used by the simulation model, e.g. a unit disk Wifi transmission might not be correctly receivable because the transmission's modulation doesn't match the receiver's settings.

 ..  **TODO** not sure its needed